younger-once/JHU_DataScience_Specialization/Course3_GettingCleaningData/README.md

 - Outputs summary data frame as csv file, `tidy_summary_data.csv`

 ## Tidy Data Commentary
-According to the [R for Data Science](https://r4ds.had.co.nz/tidy-data.html), tidy data is defined as follows:
+According to [R for Data Science](https://r4ds.had.co.nz/tidy-data.html), tidy data is defined as follows:

 -  Each variable is assigned to a unique column
 -  Every observation is organized into a single row